Outdoor fire restrictions

 Municipal fire bans are imposed by your local municipality.

-Inside the fire region, both a municipal fire ban and a Ministry of Natural Resources RFZ can be in place on the same piece of land at the same time.
+Inside the fire region, both a municipal fire ban and a Ministry of Northern Development, Mines, Natural Resources and Forestry RFZ can be in place on the same piece of land at the same time.

 If an RFZ or a municipal ban are lifted, the other ban could remain in place and continue to restrict the use of outdoor fires.
 It is important to check with your local municipality or local municipal fire department for any municipal fire bans or restrictions on outdoor burning in your area.

 Outside of the fire region of Ontario, only municipalities have the jurisdiction to restrict outdoor fires through their municipal fire bans.
-A Ministry of Natural Resources and Forestry RFZ would not apply in areas located outside of the fire region of Ontario.
+A Ministry of Northern Development, Mines, Natural Resources and Forestry RFZ would not apply in areas located outside of the fire region of Ontario.

 Office of the Fire Marshal fire bans